-PDC Lawyers & Planners provides notarial services to our clients.
+PDC Lawyers & Town Planners provides notarial services to our clients.
 Our director, Lorri Field, is a Notary Public appointed by the Supreme Court.

 What does a Notary Public do?

 A Notary Public has the statutory power to do the following: